 The cost of goods made or bought adjusts according to changes in inventory.
 For example, if 500 units are made or bought, but inventory rises by 50 units, then the cost of 450 units is the COGS.
 If inventory decreases by 50 units, the cost of 550 units is the COGS.

 Uses of COGS in Other Formulas

-Cost of goods sold is also used to calculate inventory turnover, a ratio that shows how many times a business sells and replaces its inventory.
+The Cost of goods sold helps calculate inventory turnover, which shows how often a business sells and replaces its inventory.
 It’s a reflection of production level and sell-through.
-COGS is also used to calculate gross margin.
+The formula for calculating the inventory turnover ratio is:

 - FIFO: or “first in-first out.”
 The first goods made or purchased are the first sold.

 - Weighted average cost: The average cost per item is calculated by giving a weighted value to items in the data set.

 Note: LIFO or ‘last in-first out’ is prohibited by the FRS but is still used in the US, despite its controversy.